 "The well-organized, well-planned, and well-flown air force (bombing) attack will constitute an offensive that cannot be stopped."

 Every Man a Gunner

 Key to that philosophy was the impressive American B-17 bomber.
-The 70-foot, the four-engine heavy bomber was not only built to fly long distances at high altitude (by 1941 developments gave it an 1,800-mile range with a ceiling of 35,000 feet) to drop a three-ton load of bombs, it was well-armed.
+The 70-foot, four-engine heavy bomber was not only built to fly long distances at high altitudes (by 1941 developments gave it a 1,800-mile range with a ceiling of 35,000 feet) to drop a three-ton load of bombs, it was well-armed.
 When Boeing introduced the test model in 1935 the impressive battleship of the sky carried five 30-caliber and 50-caliber machineguns with which to defend itself against enemy fighters.
 That staunch array of firepower prompted early newspaper reporters to dub it a "Flying Fort."
 By the time the first Flying Fortresses began arriving in England in the summer of 1942 to begin their bombing campaign against Europe, they were sporting as many as a dozen or more 50-caliber machineguns.
 Each B-17 was crewed by a team--ten men--and each of them was a gunner.

 On the ceiling of the Flying Fortress and directly behind the pilot in a rotating Plexiglas bubble were mounted the twin fifties of the Top Turret, usually manned by the senior enlisted crewman and aircraft engineer.
 Further back in the fuselage the radio man's training equipped him to handle all necessary communications during the mission.
 When the bomber was under attack, however, he was quick to man his own gun from the radio room hatch to ward off enemy fighters.